-In September 2013, the NIHR Medicines for Children Research Network ran a groundbreaking event: Generation R. Generation R was conceived, written and run by their Young Person’s Advisory Group.
-The event sought to engage the life-sciences industry in the importance of children’s research and the invaluable role young people have to play in its development.
-Following the event a Generation R report was published and a series of videos
+In September 2013, the NIHR Medicines for Children Research Network ran a ground breaking event.
+Following the event a Generation R report was published and a series of videos.

 DECIPHer is the Centre for the Development and Evaluation of Complex Interventions for Public Health Improvement.
 They have a group of young people (ALPHA) aged 14-21 who advise their researchers on public health topics and their research.

 Resources include a toolkit to support young people-led research.

 Children’s Rights Alliance for England (CRAE)